ts4z/irata/README.md

 This is a trivial web app with a trivial Go backend to scaffold it.
 I was too lazy to learn a web framework for something this trivial, so the frontend is pretty old-fashioned.
-As a result, a lot of the corner cases are not well-handled; in particular, JavaScript's time handling is pretty mediocre, and there is no current facility for integrating proper JS libraries into the app.
+As a result, a lot of the corner cases are not well-handled.

 My friend Patrick Milligan wrote a clock known as the Oakleaf Tournament Timer.
 It was used by a few proper poker rooms in the '00s, notably Bay 101 and Bellagio.
-Some of this clock is inspired by Patrick's work, in particular, the key bindings are very familiar.
-(Patrick's clock is no longer available.)
+Much of this clock is inspired by Patrick's work, in particular, the key bindings are very familiar.
+(Patrick's clock is no longer sold, and requires Windows.)

 There are quite a few inside jokes in the current state of the code as well.